Do you need to collect debts or money owed to you?

 If the debtor accepts a $1,000.00 reduction in the debts or money owed, then this should not be seen as a $1,000.00 loss, but a $1,000.00 win because you are not put to the cost, stress, and time of commencing legal proceedings.

-Part of the job of a debt recovery lawyer is to advise our clients on the commercial realities of their debt recovery matter.
+Part of the job of to provide debt recovery services is to advise our clients on the commercial realities of their debt recovery matter.

 These compromise negotiations are conducted on a without prejudice basis.
 See our article here on settling matters early.